ailinnesse/NLP_Differentiate_Bioinformatics_Data_Science_texts/README.md

 ### Problem statement:

 Create a model to differentiate the Bioinformatics and Data Science-related articles.
-I will focus on determining Reddit Bioinformatics and Data Science subreddits in this project.
+I will focus on differentiating Reddit Bioinformatics and Data Science subreddits in this project.
 My baseline is 67%.
-I have imbalanced classes and will use F1 as my primary metric and accuracy score as a helper to find the best model.
+I have imbalanced classes and will use F1 as my primary metric and accuracy score as a secondary to find the best classification model.

 ---